-The game is currently in open beta and will be Free To Play once it's finally released.
+The game is Free To Play and was released March 25th, 2014.
 It has adopted a similar model to League of Legends, with a weekly rotation of gods that can be played by anyone and the option to permanently unlock them with in-game currency earned by either playing or paying.The characters page can be found here.

 Art Evolution: Domination is currently the only map that hasn't gotten a visual update yet.
 Many of the older character models are getting touched up as they go along.
 Guan Yu, Sun Wukong, and now Kali are special in that they also got kit reworks to go along with the new visuals.

 Artificial Stupidity: The AI for the conquest 1v1, 3v3, and arena 5v5 Bot games aren't very advanced, making the mode more suited to grasping abilities and working on builds than being challenged.
 These include by aren't limited to;

 The AI's pathing isn't great, and they really dislike going into the jungle, if you use an ability that knocks a bot out of position and into the jungle, or get them to chase you, they'll quickly realize what you're doing and try to get back into the lane, and if you body block them they'll just sit there trying to force past you while you auto-attack them to death, and if they're a ranged bot (the 1v1 Ra AI is especially bad about this) might not even bother attacking you back.